iov-one/docs/docs/weave/configuration/02-tendermint.md

 When you call `tendermint init`, it generates a `config` and `data` directory under the "HOME" dir. `data` will contain all blockchain state as well as the application state. `config` will contain configuration files.
 There are three main files to look at:

 - `genesis.json` must be shared by all validators on a chain and is used to initialize the first block.
 We discuss this more in [Application Config](#application_config)
-- `config.toml` is used to configure your local server, and can be configured much in the way the config for apache or postgres, to tune to your local system.
+- `config.toml` is used to configure your local server, and can be configured much in the way the config for Apache or Postgres, to tune to your local system.
 - `priv_validator.json` is used by any validating node to sign the blocks, and must be kept secret.
 We discuss this more in the [next section](./validators.html).

 ## Overriding Options